Geborgen/nordic-souls/README.md

 1. Disable `ENB Binaries v0499` under the `ENB Files` separator in MO2.
 This is the only ENB-related file you need to disable.
 2. Enable everything under the `ReShade & Community Shaders` separator.

+If you want to add a custom preset, you should familiarize yourself with [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720), and make sure you properly install the required ReShade shader effect files, as NS only includes the files needed for Amethyst.
+Match the way I've installed the preset and shader files to MO2.

 Reverse the process to enable ENB again; disable everything ReShade and CS related, and re-enable the ENB binaries.

 #### Widescreen Support